Diamond cut: Modified brilliants

 This is the most populous category of fancy cut, because the standard round brilliant can be effectively modified into a wide range of shapes.
 Because their facet counts and facet arrangements are the same, modified brilliants also look (in terms of brilliance and fire interplay) the most like round brilliants.

-Modified brilliants include the marquise (a prolate lemon-shape, also called navette, which is French for "little boat", because it resembles the hull of a sailboat), heart, triangular trillion (also trillian or trilliant), oval, and the pear or drop cuts.
-These are the most commonly encountered modified brilliants;
+Modified brilliants include the marquise (a prolate lemon-shape, also called navette, which is French for "little boat", because it resembles the hull of a sailboat), heart, triangular trilliant (also trillian or trillion), oval, and the pear or drop cuts; these are the most commonly encountered modified brilliants.

-Oval-shaped diamonds have been created and introduced by Lazare Kaplan way back in the 1960s.
+Oval-shaped diamonds were introduced by Lazare Kaplan in the 1960s.
 Usually noted to have 56 facets, the weight of such diamonds is estimated by measuring the length and width of the stone.
 A ratio of 1.33 to 1.66 provides a good traditional range of oval-shaped diamonds.

 Pear-shaped diamonds are also known as the teardrop shape owing to their resemblance and is considered as a hybrid between the marquise cut and the round brilliant diamond.
 The stone has one end rounded while the other end is pointed.
 Pear shape diamonds can opt between varying length and width ratios for the ideal looking pear-shaped diamond.
 Length to width ratios between 1.45 and 1.75 are most common.